rfriel/jawbone/README.md

 The main reason I wrote this code was to explore how day-to-day lifestyle factors, like exercise or taking sleeping pills, affect my sleep.
 I record these in a file called `lifestyle_variables.csv.`  (If this file is not provided, the script will still run, but without this functionality.)

 The `lifestyle_variables.csv` file should begin with a comma-separated list of variable names.
 The first column should be called `date_after` and contains a date in m/d/yy format.
 This date is the day *after* the day for which the variables are being recorded.
-(E.g., I make certain lifestyle choices on 9/5/17; I go to sleep that night; in the morning I record that I those choices in a new row, with the `date_after` value '9/6/17', which conveniently is the current date as I am entering data.)
+(E.g., I make certain lifestyle choices on 9/5/17; I go to sleep that night; in the morning I record those choices in a new row, with the `date_after` value '9/6/17', which conveniently is the current date as I am entering data.)
 The other columns can represent any number of user-chosen and user-named variables, assumed to be continuous (and converted to floats internally).

 ## Output